CassieMarie0728/my-awesomeness/README.md

 - [MarketingPipeline/Awesome-Repo-Template](https://github.com/MarketingPipeline/Awesome-Repo-Template) - An awesome repo template packed with tons of tools & more to kick-start your next project / repo!
 - [OhShINT/ohshint.gitbook.io](https://github.com/OhShINT/ohshint.gitbook.io) - So what is this all about?
 Yep, its an OSINT blog and a collection of OSINT resources and tools.
 Suggestions for new OSINT resources is always welcomed.
 - [OpenPGP/openpgp.org](https://github.com/OpenPGP/openpgp.org) - OpenPGP.org website
+- [StrikingLoo/Personal-Wiki-Site-Setup](https://github.com/StrikingLoo/Personal-Wiki-Site-Setup) - Personal Wiki / Digital Garden and Static Site Setup.
+This is a template for a personal site, made with GitHub pages.
+A good starting point for a wiki or zettelkasten
 - [Tanmay-Tiwaricyber/WcamPhish](https://github.com/Tanmay-Tiwaricyber/WcamPhish) - Grab cam shots from target's phone front camera or PC webcam just sending a link.
 Author will not be responsible for any misuse of this toolkit !
 - [bengabay11/phisher-god](https://github.com/bengabay11/phisher-god) - a tool for phishing social media accounts
 - [cipher387/osint_stuff_tool_collection](https://github.com/cipher387/osint_stuff_tool_collection) - A collection of several hundred online tools for OSINT